-The UK Property Developers Association is a not for profit organisation that sets professional standards for developers and other associated parties involved in property development.
+The UK Property Developers Association is a trade body that sets professional standards for developers and other associated parties involved in property development.

 Whilst property developers and landlords will make up the bulk of our membership, we also shortly be accepting applications from lenders, housebuilders, accountants, architects and other professionals involved in the property development sector.

 All prospective members will be subject to eligibility checks and references before membership is granted

 Joining UKPDA is a benchmark of quality and demonstrates your commitment to upholding standards, both professional and financial.

 Because each prospective member has to go through a vigorous application process, anyone who transacts with an approved member does so in the knowledge that they are working with an ethical, experienced, trusted professional.

 We have a zero tolerance policy for anyone involved in dishonest, deliberately misleading or fraudulent activity and this is one of the reasons why membership of UKPDA will become a benchmark of quality for property professionals.

 Why we formed UKPDA?

 To drive up standards within the property sector with the ultimate aim of ensuring that clients do not lose money.
 Promote transparency, professionalism and honesty as bywords of membership.